ARMmbed/mbed-client/docs/Introduction.md

 mbed Client provides an API to add your own entropy source into the underlying SSL library.
 There is a default entropy source provided by mbed Client.
 It uses PRNG seeded with RTC for the security but some platforms do not have RTC, and for some, this level of security may not be strong enough.

-Now, an application can pass its own entropy source to mbed Client as function pointer callback through an API, `set_entropy_callback(entropy_cb callback)`.
+Now, an application can pass its own entropy source to mbed Client as function pointer callback through an API  `set_entropy_callback(entropy_cb callback)`.

 Here is an example on how you can use it from an application: